l-aldarondo/School_District_Analysis/README.md

 * #### Scores by school size

-Small and Medium size schools outperformed larger size schools in math scores, reading scores and in all % to include % Oveall Passing.
-The larger schools percentage pasing is very differnt and is pulling the overal passing percentage down for district schools.
+  * Small and Medium size schools outperformed larger size schools in math scores, reading scores and in all % to include % Overall Passing.
+The larger schools percentage passing is very different and is pulling the overall passing percentage down for district schools.
+(Fig 1.15 - 1.16)

 ![Challenge_Scores_By_School_Size](./Images/challenge_score_by_school_size.png)